mkuklis/backbone.service/README.md

-backbone.service
+Backbone.Service
 ================
 [![build status](https://secure.travis-ci.org/mkuklis/backbone.service.png)](http://travis-ci.org/mkuklis/backbone.service)

-Sometimes you run into situations when restful API for your Backbone models or collections is not an option.
+Backbone.Service aims to help with the cases when restul API is not an option.
-Backbone.service is trying to solve this for you.

 ## Install